Absolute-Solar/CryptoSun-Vote/README.md

 [![Latest Release](https://img.shields.io/github/v/release/Absolute-Solar/cryptosun-vote)](https://github.com/Absolute-Solar/CryptoSun-Vote/releases/tag/Vote-V1.0.0)

 ## CryptoSun Vote – Decentralized Governance System
-CryptoSun Vote is the on-chain governance module of the CryptoSun ecosystem, integrated with our official platform to empower the community through transparent, decentralized decision-making.

 As a core part of our long-term vision, CryptoSun Vote enables CSN holders to propose, discuss, and vote on protocol upgrades, treasury allocations, energy trading rules, and maintenance automation.
-All secured on Solana's high-speed blockchain.
+We provide simple blinks as an extension of our website to take polls.

 ### Key Governance Features

 ### 1.)
 Proposal Creation <br>
-Any user with a minimum staked balance of CSN tokens can submit proposals to modify system parameters, such as reward formulas, burn schedules, or regional solar deployments.
+Any user with a minimum staked balance of CSN tokens can submit proposals.

 ### 2.)
 Voting Power (1 CSN = 1 Vote) <br>
 Governance weight is directly proportional to the amount of CSN staked in the governance vault.
 Snapshot-based voting ensures fairness and prevents manipulation.
+Ratio of 1:1 so top stakers get top priority.

 ### 3.)
 On-Chain Execution <br>
 Proposals that meet the quorum and pass voting thresholds are automatically executed via cross-program invocations, ensuring trustless and timely implementation.

 ### 4.)
-Delegated Voting <br>
-Token holders may delegate their voting power to trusted representatives, such as energy experts or community leaders, while maintaining the ability to revoke at any time.
+Transparent Governance Ledger <br>
+Every proposal, vote, and result is permanently recorded on-chain ensuring full auditability and accountability.

 ### 5.)
-Timelock Safeguard <br>
-All successful proposals are subject to a built-in time delay before execution (e.g., 72 hours), providing an additional layer of security and review.

-### 6.)
-Transparent Governance Ledger <br>
-Every proposal, vote, and result is permanently recorded on-chain using Solana’s Proof of History, ensuring full auditability and accountability.

-### 7.)
 Community Integration <br>
 Each proposal includes a discussion link (e.g., Discord, X, or GitHub Discussions) where the community can coordinate and debate ideas off-chain before voting on-chain.

-### 8.)
+### 6.)
 Upgradeable & Extensible <br>
-Built using Solana’s SPL Governance Program, the system is modular and supports future enhancements, such as quadratic voting or multi-chain governance bridges.
+Built using Solana’s SPL Governance Program, the system is modular and supports future enhancements.

 ### Participate Now
 1.)
 Governance Dashboard: vote.solarcrypto.ca <br>
 2.)
-Docs & How-To: Governance Documentation
+Docs & How-To: <a> Governance Documentation </a>

 ## System Architecture